TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-2-AWS-10 VPC.md

 VPC customers can take advantage of the cost efficiencies of a public cloud, such as savings in hardware costs.

+- Subnet - A range of IP addresses in my VPC.

+- Network ACL's - This optional security feature for my VPC, acts as a firewall and checks the incoming and outgoing traffic on my subnet.

+- Internet gateway - A gateway that I attach to my VPC to enable communication between resources in my VPC and the internet.

+- Security Groups - Act as a virtual firewall to block inbound and outbound traffic for an AWS resource, such as an EC2 instance.
+Each VPC has one Default security group and you can create additional security groups.
+One Security group can only be used in the VPC for which it is created.
 ---

  - VPC management is typically done through my provider's (e.g. Amazon AWS) control panel .
 This access to my VPC allows me to easily make and track changes as needed.